Irys-xyz/arbundles/README.md

 A library for creating, editing, reading and verifying bundles.

 Note: Gateways currently only index bundles up to 250mb.
 Creating bundles larger than this could lead to them not being indexed.
 The new gateway implementation will provide infinite bundle limits.
+If you wish to upload a transactions >250mb submit a standard transaction via [arweave-js](https://github.com/ArweaveTeam/arweave-js).

 See [ANS-104](https://github.com/joshbenaron/arweave-standards/blob/ans104/ans/ANS-104.md) for more details.